SvenGroot/WslManagementPS/docs/Enter-WslDistribution.md

 ### -Name

-Specifies the name of a distribution to be enter.
+Specifies the name of a distribution to enter.
 Unlike with other cmdlets in this module, this parameter does not accept wildcards.

 ```yaml